Heavenly Stems and Earthly Branches - Full Guide

 | Jia-Yin, Yi-Mao | Great Stream Water | Bing-Chen, Ding-Si | Sand Earth | Wu-Wu, Ji-Wei | Fire in Heaven | Geng-Shen, Xin-You | Pomegranate Wood | Ren-Xu, Gui-Hai | Ocean Water |

-Review BaZi Charting - Step by Step to lock the pillars, then layer Ten Gods and Day Master strength on top.
-To cast a chart with modern tools, return to Ming Ming Guan Zhi BaZi for a free trial.
+Review BaZi Charting - Step by Step to lock pillars, then Ten Gods and strong/weak.
+To cast with modern tools, visit Ming Ming Guan Zhi BaZi for a free trial.

 Article index